cygri/prefix.cc/bulk-imports/README.md

 - Creator: Ghislain Atemezing <ghislain.atemezing@mondeca.com>
 - Date: 2019-05-26
-- Source: Ghislain sent this to Richard in an effort to get prefix.cc updated with the latest additions to LOV.
+- Source: Ghislain sent the original version of this file to Richard in an effort to get prefix.cc updated with the latest additions to LOV.
-- Processing: Richard changed line breaks to Unix style
+- Processing: Richard changed line breaks to Unix style and removed ~20 invalid or already existing mappings.
+- Status: Imported into prefix.cc live site via csv-import.php
+  on 2019-06-06.